Skip to main content

 Consider that, the strategic goals of a small business will depend on the owner(s)’ goals, but profitability is always a central objective.
 As your business grows, you’ll need to consider a fully-fledged finance department more seriously.

-If you've gotten to this stage without a finance department, it's likely time to implement a senior finance professional to help with the implementation of strategy and policies.
+2. It’s time to hire a senior finance professional to help with the implementation of strategy and policies.

 Large Businesses